Lee Ji-seung

-Lee Ji-seung (Korean: 이지승; born 11 January 1999) is a South Korean professional footballer who plays as a midfielder for Gyeongnam FC.
+Lee Ji-seung (Korean: 이지승; born 11 January 1999) is a South Korean professional footballer who plays as a midfielder for Ansan Greeners.

 Career

 Lee joined Busan IPark from Ulsan Hyundai and made his debut for the club in an FA Cup game with Hwaseong FC on 1 July 2020.
 He went on to make two further appearances in the cup that year.
 After his contract with the club expired at the end of 2020, Lee signed a new contract to stay with the club into the 2021 season.